In Minneapolis, armed patrol group tries to keep the peace

 “We care about our community,” he said.
 “We all have kids so we’ve got to start at home first.”

 They have also formed relationships with the city government and police department.
-A city spokeswoman said there are several “formal and informal relationships” with members of the Freedom Fighters, but it does not fund or contract with the organization because it is an armed group.
+City spokeswoman Sarah McKenzie said there are several “formal and informal relationships” with members of the Freedom Fighters, but it does not fund or contract with the organization because it is an armed group.

 However, some demonstrators said those ties mean the Freedom Fighters act at the behest of the police and are not aggressive enough in calling them to account.